NOTE: The content on this page was last updated on August 17th, 2017.

-I love Pacuare not only for the joy it brought Ricky every time he went to work as a white water rafting guide and safety kayaker over the course of six years, but also for the sense of community the river creates among Ticos local to the Turrialba region.
+I love the Pacuare River not only for the joy it brought Ricky every time he went to work as a white water rafting guide and safety kayaker over the course of six years, but also for the sense of community the river creates among Ticos local to the Turrialba region.

 Turrialba is an old town with a new reason to visit: the Turrialba Volcano.
 Given that the town’s namesake beast falls short of the appeal generated by the more popular Arenal Volcano, as well as the convenience offered by the Irazu Volcano and the Poas Volcano, it has long been overlooked as a tourist attraction worthy of a visit by foreign visitors.
 Until now.
 Fortunately—or unfortunately, depending on who you talk to—the Turrialba Volcano has experienced a number of eruptions over the last few years that have boosted the region’s popularity; not to the level of celebrity that the country’s other active volcano regions have already achieved, but, like a rising star who has just been cast in a role that the critics claim will launch an explosive career, there is no denying that it is well on its way.